 Figure 3: (A) Mechanised canoe pulling and (B) Manual canoe pulling (Source: Field survey)

-2.4 Fuel consumption measurement
+2.4 Fuel Consumption Measurement

 Arkoh et al. (2021) directly measured the fuel consumption of the tractor during the planting operation.
 The fuel used was determined by filling the fuel tank to the brim before and after each trial.
 Quantity of fuel in liters required to refill the tank was recorded as the fuel consumed for the pulling.

-2.5 Experimental design and data analysis
+2.5 Experimental Design and Data Analysis

 The experiment design was a completely randomized design (CRD) with three (3) replications.
 The experimental factor was the method of pulling a canoe.
 The factor levels were manual and mechanized.
 Twenty fishermen (20) with an average weight of 78.46 kg were contracted to pull and control the canoe for manual operation while two men were used to guide the canoe during mechanised pulling.
 The pulling was done through the same distance of 130 m to determine time and drudgery for two different pulling methods.
 The same two men who wore the polar watch were involved in the respective operations.